 - Require plaintiffs to seek leave of the Court when alleging bad faith or misfeasance.

 The proposal is very new and OKT has not yet conducted a full analysis of the effects that this might have on section 35 rights and other rights and interests of First Nations.
 However, we expect that it could have sweeping effects on Crown liability for institutional and regulatory failures with respect to First Nations, including in child protection and environmental regulation.

 If your First Nation or First Nation organization is concerned about these changes, please contact us for more information.

-OKT is proud to be recognized by Best Lawyers magazine as the best Aboriginal Law firm in Canada.
+OKT is proud to be recognized once again by Lexpert magazine as a national leader in the practice of Aboriginal law.